vernonian/zen-css/README.md

 | `???.css` | This project is a work in progress |

-## Composing basics
+## Basic composing

 At its core, Zen CSS is a variable-driven approach to web styling.
+These variables are used in a handlful of reusable and flexible classes which are types right into the HTML you are writing.

 So then, what are the variables we're using?
 Variables in CSS are nothing new and we use them here to help to remember less when composing HTML pages and custom styles.